 To assign a switch's function:

 1) In the SELECT SW column (column 7), select the switch to be viewed or changed.
-Its current assignment will be display in the ASSIGN SWITCH columns (columns 8 and 9).
+The options are:

 2) To change the selected switch's assignment, press the desired assignment in the ASSIGN SWITCH area (columns 8 and 9).